Enterprise A2019.10: New Features, Productivity Packs, and More

-When we released the RPA Bot for Excel automation for the Enterprise platform last year, we fulfilled a first step in our goal to bring automation directly to business users.
+When we released the RPA Bot for Excel automation for the Enterprise platform last year, we fulfilled the first step in our goal to bring automation directly to business users.
 This allowed users to run bots from right within Excel, helping them become even more efficient in their daily tasks.

 Enterprise A2019.10 extends the productivity pack family by adding an updated RPA Bot for Excel, as well as new RPA Bots for Google and Salesforce.

 The RPA Bots for Excel v2 now work in either Enterprise 11.x (11.3.2 or higher) or Enterprise A2019 (including on-premises deployment).
 They also sport a new and more intuitive user interface and support a number of options to process bot output: